Prompt Rules

 - View request preview (

-icon in the response bubble) - View the complete JSON response, including details about detections and actions taken.
+< >icon in the chat response bubble) - View the complete JSON response, including details about detections and actions taken.

-If your prompt is blocked, the message history shown in the response will not be carried over to the next prompt.
+If your prompt is blocked, the message history shown in the chat window will not be carried over to the next prompt.

 Example

-After saving the prompt rules configuration, you can test it in the Sandbox chat by submitting user messages that should trigger the enabled detectors.
+After you save your configuration, you can test it in the Sandbox chat by submitting user messages that trigger your enabled detectors.

 {